jj-gagnon/generative_sculpture/README.md

 3. figured out how to have different lengths of pieces for each layer of the tree.
 It makes the tree a little smaller, and I like the way it looks.

 4. Lastly for this step I added a red sphere that represents the center of gravity of the sculpture based on the weights of the different sized pieces, as well as the branch pieces, which are actually heavier than the tube pieces.
+I wanted to do this because the balance of the final sculpture is very important and I was doubting my average-center approach.

 ![alt text](./read_me_images/1.png)